Germany Must Perish!

 Germany Must Perish! is a 104-page book written by Theodore N. Kaufman, which he self-published in 1941 in the United States.
 The book advocated genocide through the sterilization of all Germans and the territorial dismemberment of Germany, believing that this would achieve world peace.

 Kaufman founded the Argyle Press in Newark, New Jersey, United States, in order to publish this book.
-He was the sole proprietor of the Argyle Press, which is not known to have published any other works.
+He was the sole proprietor of the Argyle Press.

 The Nazi Party used the book, written by a Jewish author, to support their argument that Jews were plotting against their country.

 Contents

 Kaufman advocated the mass extermination of the German people through forced sterilization and the territorial dismemberment of Germany after an Allied victory in World War II.

 Kaufman summarized Germany Must Perish! in advertisements in The New York Times and New York Post as: "A dynamic volume outlining a plan for the extinction of Germany and containing a map showing possible dissection and apportionment of its territory."
 Kaufman defended his plan for the "sterilization of all Germans" in an interview published in the September 26, 1941, issue of The Canadian Jewish Chronicle: